isomerpages/mlaw-corp/_mcmp/04-faq.md

 * Interested parties must submit a Request for Mediation by **10 September 2021**.
 Please refer to “[Steps in the Mediation Process](steps-in-the-mediation-process)” to find out how to apply for mediation.

-3. Does the MCMP apply to contracts relating to non-wedding events?
+3.Does the MCMP apply to contracts relating to non-wedding events?
 * No. The MCMP only applies to wedding contracts.
 * If your contract is for a non-wedding event, we encourage you to continue negotiating with your counterparty, to come to a mutually acceptable solution.
 If you believe that a mediator would be helpful in facilitating a solution, you may wish to consider mediation under the [Law Society Mediation Scheme](https://www.lawsociety.org.sg/for-lawyers/dispute-resolution-schemes/law-society-mediation-scheme/), or mediation at the [Singapore Mediation Centre](http://www.mediation.com.sg).

-4. How would mediation affect any previous agreements that were reached?
+4.How would mediation affect any previous agreements that were reached?
 * If both parties agree to the mediation and reach a new settlement agreement at the mediation, the new settlement agreement will override the previous agreement.
 * If the parties do not agree to mediation, or if no new settlement is reached during the mediation, the previous agreement will still stand.

-5. I have an Assessor’s determination, but disagree with it.
+5.I have an Assessor’s determination, but disagree with it.
 Can I mediate the dispute under the MCMP?
 * A determination made by an Assessor under the COVID-19 (Temporary Measures) Act is binding on parties.

 * However, if both parties are agreeable, parties are not precluded from reaching a further settlement, whether through direct negotiation or mediation.